jeffvance/kube_vol_provisioning/README.md

   :-: | ------------------
-  r | replica count for each volume, default=2. node | name of kube-master node, default is localhost vname | volume name, default is a random name, default is a random 16 character name starting with an uppercase letter. n | size of volume to be provisioned to kubernetes, eg. 20Gi. nodeSpec | list of storage-node:brick-mnt-path:brick-dev-path if *vname* is new.
+  r | replica count for each volume, default=2. node | name of kube-master node, default is localhost vname | volume name, default is a random 16 character name starting with an uppercase letter. n | size of volume to be provisioned to kubernetes, eg. 20Gi. nodeSpec | list of storage-node:brick-mnt-path:brick-dev-path if *vname* is new.
 Eg. *"rhs-node-1:/mnt/brick:/dev/vg1/lv1 rhs-node-2:/mnt/brick:/dev/vg1/lv1 ..."*.
 If *vname* already exists then just a single storage node spanned by *vname* is required.